 Boosting Mood and Motivation

 Another key benefit of ketamine is its rapid antidepressant effects.
-Many people in recovery struggle with depression, which can weaken their resolve to stay sober.
-By lifting mood and enhancing motivation, ketamine helps people stay engaged in their recovery process and resist the pull of cravings.
+Many people in recovery struggle with depression, including severe depression that is resistant to traditional treatments, which can weaken their resolve to stay sober.
+Anxiety disorders are also common and can significantly impact recovery, but ketamine therapy may help alleviate symptoms of both depression and anxiety.
+Ketamine’s rapid antidepressant and anxiolytic effects can alleviate co-occurring conditions such as depression and anxiety, which are common in stimulant use disorder.
+By elevating mood and boosting motivation, ketamine supports individuals in staying committed to their recovery journey and resisting the urge of cravings.

-While ketamine alone can offer relief from cravings, its true power lies in combination with psychotherapy.
-Ketamine opens a “window of plasticity” in the brain, making it more receptive to new insights and behavioral changes.
-In therapy sessions following ketamine treatment, individuals can:
+While ketamine can provide relief from cravings on its own, its true effectiveness emerges when combined with psychotherapy.
+Ketamine creates a “window of plasticity” in the brain, enhancing its ability to accept new insights and facilitate behavioral changes.
+During therapy sessions that follow ketamine treatment, individuals can:

 - Process difficult emotions and traumatic memories.